 For a long time, the golf equipment industry is has been working on improving their long distance irons.
 Helping to bring the technologies from previous woods to irons which will help to increase both distance and forgiveness by having a flexed face with a deep center of gravity.

 Callaway has taken the technology that they have in the fairway woods and hybrids and have brought it into their irons.
 This primarily involves adding their Cup 360 technology, which is almost like a spring, which helps to provide extra power with shots that have a small impact on the face.
 Comparing this with original irons, the model that Callaway has come up with help to boost ball speed to increase the distance the ball travels from balls hit anywhere on the face.

-When the club comes into contact with the ball, it is easy to tell that Callaway have put a lot of time and effort into making sure that these club sets deliver.
+When the club comes into contact with the ball, it is easy to tell that Callaway has put a lot of time and effort into making sure that these club sets deliver.
 Hitting the ball directly in the center of the face you can certainly tell that they have taken a lot from their fairway woods and hybrids.

 Looking at the Callaway XR irons, they have always looked great throughout their lifetime and they will only continue to get better.
 They have always appealed to many people in terms of their style and looks.
 They help to provide confidence to golfers without looking overly large and stupid.
 There is a combination which Callaway have managed to master, that being a large face without looking overly large causing many golfers to be off-put.
 The top edge is the thickest side with a rounded shape and the overall look appeals to many.